tanmdoan/site/posts/day-zero.md

 ## Hi!!

 2020 is the year where many people are finding that they have more time on their hands for various obvious reasons.
 I've recently learned that a particular habit of many successful persons include writing.
 Now whether that's specific to journaling or blogging I don't think it's important but personally I wanted to pick up blogging as a first steps.
-My goal for this blogs are as follows:
+My goals for this blog are:

 - Get better at writing in general
 - Share things, personal and technical